haoxins/haoxins.github.io/2023/ml-graph.md

 1. The __network distance__ is calculated by finding
   the shortest path between the pair of nodes and then counting the number of relationships in the shortest path.
+2. Another popular metric used in link prediction is the so-called __preferential attachment__.
+  - Preferential attachment is an underlying organizing principle occurring in real-world networks where nodes with a higher number of relationships are more likely to make new relationships.
+  - In the social network example, people with more friends are more likely to make new connections.
+3. The next metric you will calculate as a link prediction feature is the __common neighbors__ metric.
+  - The intuition behind the common neighbor metric is simple.
+  - The more common neighbors two nodes have, the higher the chance of a link forming in the future.
+4. The idea behind the __Adamic-Adar__ index is that the smaller degree the common neighbors between a pair of nodes have, the more likely that they will form a connection in the future.
+5. The last link prediction that you will calculate is the __clustering coefficient__ of common neighbors.
+  - A clustering coefficient measures the connectedness of the neighbors of a particular node.
+  - The value ranges from `zero` to `one`.
+  - A value of `zero` indicates that the neighboring nodes have no connections with each other.
+  - On the other hand, the value of `1` indicates that the network of neighbors forms a complete graph where all the neighbors are connected.

+## Knowledge graph completion

+- Knowledge graph embedding models use triples to describe graphs.
+A triple consists of two nodes known as head `(h)` and tail `(t)`, and a labeled directed relationship `(r)`.
+- `TransE` is one of the earliest and most intuitive knowledge graph embedding models.
+The objective of the `TransE` method is to calculate low-dimensional vector representations, also known as embeddings, for all the nodes and relationships in the graph.